Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Additional UConn Insights & Trends

-- UConn has gone 8-2 over its last 10 contests, with a 9-1 record against the spread during that span.
+- UConn has gone 8-2 in its last 10 games, with a 9-1 record against the spread in that span.

 - UConn is 16-7 against the spread and 23-4 overall when scoring more than 67.4 points.